kamlesh-21/kamlesh-21/README.md

-- 👋 Hi, I’m @kamlesh-21
+- 👋 Hi, I’m @kamlesh-21.
+LLb(Hons)|MBA|BHM
 - 👀 I’m in self pursuit of understanding computer science & engineering in depth to do challenging and innovative projects with high level tools.
 - 🌱 I’m currently learning Architecture, Databases, Data Structures and Algorithms, Designing Programs & more...
-- 👀 I’m on a reverse journey from Corporate & Inside Sales, Operations, ATL/BTL/Digital Marketing, & finally to "Computer Science & Programming"
+- 👀 I started my career with Hotel Operation, moved up to Corp Sales & Marketing (ATL/BTL/Digital).
+Then I was responsible for profit center for 5 years.
+I have a marketing consulting startup now  🚀👩‍💻.
-- 💞️ I’m looking to collaborate & learn more on developing Technologies.
+- 💞️ I’m looking to collaborate & learn more on developing Technologies especially Web Development & AI.
 Open to roles.
 - 📫 How to reach me  - kumar2105k@gmail.com

 <!---